PennLINC/babs/docs/source/installation.rst

     # Suppose you are in root directory of babs source code:
     pip install -e .    # for developer to update

-If you are a developer and you'd like to run ``pytest`` locally, please install BABS in the following way so that necessary packages for pytest will also be installed: ``pip install -e .[tests]``.
+If you are a developer and you'd like to run our ``pytest`` locally, please install BABS in the following way so that necessary packages for our testing infrastructure will also be installed: ``pip install -e .[tests]``.

 Step 4.
 (Optional) Check BABS version
 ======================================